ava-ly/credit-approval/README.md

 - Create Production Training Script: Developed a clean, non-interactive Python script (`src/models/train_model.py`) that encapsulates the entire process of loading the featured data, defining the preprocessing and SMOTE pipeline, and training the final Random Forest model on all available data.
 - Save Model Artifact: The script saves the final, trained pipeline object (including the preprocessor, SMOTE step, and model) as a single .joblib file in the `models/` directory.
 - Build the **Airflow DAG**: Created a final Airflow DAG (`dags/credit_approval_full_pipeline.py`) that orchestrates the three main scripts: `make_dataset.py`, `build_features.py`, `train_model.py`.
-- Isolate Dependencies: Used the `PythonVirtualenvOperator` to ensure each task runs in a clean, isolated, and reproducible Python environment, demonstrating a best practice for production DAGs.

 [icon-url]: https://github.com/ava-ly/credit-approval/blob/main/icon/ok-24.png?raw=true